DiegelD/CarND-Path-Planning-Project/README.md

 2. Behavior Planer / Costfunctions
 3. Trajectoryplaner

-## 1) Sensorfuison & Prediction
+## 1) Prediction

 In the `Car.cpp` file the function **generate_predictions** takes in the data `[ id, x, y, vx, vy, s, d]`for each detected car from the provided sensorfiusion.
-Calculates thes current **velocity** and **lane** and predicts the further non-ego **position**.
-This is importend, since we need to know at which position the non-ego vehicles will when the ego vehicle can execute new maneuvers.
-A very simple model base approach is used.
+Calculates out of this data the current **velocity**, **lane** and predicts the further non-ego **position**.
+This is importend, since we need to know at which position the non-ego vehicles will be, when the ego vehicle can execute new maneuvers.

+* vx: Non ego cars velocity [m/s] in gobal maps x direction.
+* vy: Non ego cars velocity [m/s] in gobal maps y direction.

 velocity calculation of non ege vehicles in `Car.cpp` line `403`.
 ```c
 double check_speed = sqrt(vx * vx + vy * vy);
 ```
-A very simple model base approach is used to predict the non-ego vehicle position at the time the ego vehicle finiished the quing waypoint and can execute the new waypoints.
+For the beginning a very simple model base approach is used to predict the non-ego vehicle position at the time the ego vehicle finiished the quing waypoint and can execute the new waypoints.

 * prev_size:  represents the waypoint for the ego vehicle that are queing.
 * 0.2:  5Hz is the run time of the programm.